Angel-Abc/game-engine/docs/manual-editor.md

 ## Root Page

 Selecting the top node in the sidebar shows fields for the title, description, and version.
 The initial data has been split into separate **Language** and **Start Page** dropdowns.

-Form inputs now provide a wider layout to make editing more comfortable.

 ## Create Page Form